Statue of Zeus at Olympia

 The Statue of Zeus at Olympia was a giant seated figure, about 12.4 m tall, made by the Greek sculptor Phidias around 435 BC at the sanctuary of Olympia, Greece, and erected in the Temple of Zeus there.
-Zeus is the sky and thunder god in ancient Greek religion, who rules as king of the gods of Mount Olympus.
+Zeus is the sky and thunder god in ancient Greek religion, who rules as king of the gods on Mount Olympus.

 The statue was a chryselephantine sculpture of ivory plates and gold panels on a wooden framework.
 Zeus sat on a painted cedarwood throne ornamented with ebony, ivory, gold, and precious stones.
 It was one of the Seven Wonders of the Ancient World.

-The statue was lost and destroyed before the end of the 5th century AD, with conflicting accounts of the date and circumstances.
-Details of its form are known only from ancient Greek descriptions and representations on coins.
+The statue was lost and destroyed before the end of the 6th century AD, with conflicting accounts of the date and circumstances.
+Details of its form are known only from ancient Greek descriptions and representations on coins and art.

 History

 The statue of Zeus was commissioned by the Eleans, custodians of the Olympic Games, in the latter half of the fifth century BC for their newly constructed Temple of Zeus.
 Seeking to outdo their Athenian rivals, the Eleans employed sculptor Phidias, who had previously made the massive statue of Athena Parthenos in the Parthenon.

 The statue occupied half the width of the aisle of the temple built to house it.
 The geographer Strabo noted early in the 1st century BC that the statue gave "the impression that if Zeus arose and stood erect he would unroof the temple."
 The Zeus was a chryselephantine sculpture, made with ivory and gold panels on a wooden substructure.
 No copy in marble or bronze has survived, though there are recognizable but only approximate versions on coins of nearby Elis and on Roman coins and engraved gems.

 The 2nd-century AD geographer and traveler Pausanias left a detailed description: the statue was crowned with a sculpted wreath of olive sprays and wore a gilded robe made from glass and carved with animals and lilies.
 Its right hand held a small chryselephantine statue of crowned Nike, goddess of victory; its left a scepter inlaid with many metals, supporting an eagle.
 The throne featured painted figures and wrought images and was decorated with gold, precious stones, ebony, and ivory.
 Zeus' golden sandals rested upon a footstool decorated with an Amazonomachy in relief.
 The passage underneath the throne was restricted by painted screens.